-- Submucosal: This type grows in the lining of the uterus or the endometrium.
+- Submucosal: This type grows in the uterus lining or the endometrium.

-Some submucosal or subserosal fibroids may be pedunculated which means they may be attaches to the wall of the uterus by a stalk and can develop inside or outside of the uterus.
+Some submucosal or subserosal fibroids may be pedunculated which means they may be attaches to the uterus wall by a stalk and can develop inside or outside the uterus.

-There are three types of treatment for uterine fibroids and below we highlight in photos how they differ.
+There are three primary types of treatment for uterine fibroids and below we highlight in photos how they differ.

-A doctor may recommend a myomectomy, which is a surgical procedure to remove the fibroids.
-While USA Fibroid Centers does not perform myomectomies, there are three types of myomectomy that are performed:
+A doctor may recommend a myomectomy, a surgical procedure to remove the fibroids.
+While USA Fibroid Centers does not perform myomectomies, there are three types of myomectomy options you should know about:

 - Abdominal: An incision is made in the lower abdomen and uterus about four inches long

 - Laparoscopic: Four incisions are made in the lower abdomen, each about ½-inch